 It's possible Wilford in Belgium also lost the rights to distribute Willys as a result of the Kaiser purchase.
 By 1956 "Ateliers de la Dyle" was listed on the serial number plates as the Belgian importer, but an article in Globetrotter magazine (200K JPEG) for March/April 1956 indicates Anciens Establissements Berg was now involved in importing Jeeps, and shows both CJ-3Bs and CJ-5s on display at that year's "Salon l'agriculture."

 Didier Dochain supplied some background on Ateliers de la Dyle: "Firstly this means 'Workshop on the Dyle' (a river flowing through parts of Belgium).
 This river crosses Louvain (Leuven), a town close to the capital Brussels.
 Apparently this factory was used also by the Germans when they occupied Belgium.
 They assembled many types of metal parts but mainly cars and trains."
 (And the Ateliers had to be rebuilt after being almost completely destroyed by Allied bombing toward the end of World War II.)

 This photo postcard of Ateliers de la Dyle is undated.

-A 1956 Belgian CJ-3B owned by Edmundo Alonso has a serial number plate which indicates it was imported by Ateliers de la Dyle.
-It is stamped with year of manufacture 1956, and CJ3 chassis no. 17010, which would indicate a 1955 model if it is the Willys serial number.
+A 1956 Belgian CJ-3B owned by Edmundo Alonso has a serial number plate which indicates the importer was Ateliers de la Dyle.
+It's stamped with year of manufacture 1956, and CJ3 chassis no. 17010, which would indicate a 1955 model if it's the Willys serial number.